Alejogb1/job-board/blog-data/how-to-call-a-predicate-from-another-predicate-in-prolog.md

 The thing you gotta remember is that Prolog is all about logical flow not imperative control It's not like Python or Java where you're explicitly telling the program to do step by step in that order Prolog tries to satisfy goals it finds what works and doesn't care about what you might think is the "flow" so my mistake was assuming that the logic was implied and it wasn't

-Okay lets get to the point the "how" part
+ lets get to the point the "how" part

 The most basic way to do this is just to literally write it in your predicate's body you just put the other predicate name where you want it like this